nicolamarchiotto/blog/content/blog/docker_based_server/index.md

 Following this line of thought, lots of open-source Docker Images were developed.
 You can have a look at some of them at [Docker Hub](https://hub.docker.com/) if you are curious.

-The most mind-blowing project I found is [dockur/windows](https://github.com/dockur/windows), which allows you to host Windows (from XP to W11) inside a container in legal way and automazing the installation process.
+The most mind-blowing project I found is [dockur/windows](https://github.com/dockur/windows), which allows you to host Windows (from XP to W11) inside a container in legal way and automating the installation process.
 It saved me when I needed to configure old IT hardware with a software tool compatible only with Windows XP.

 Enough for the introduction, let's get to something more concrete.